EricThomson/ctdcloud/docs/week3.md

     - Azure ML Designer (low-code drag-and-drop)
     - Azure ML SDK (Python-based code-first)
     - Databricks AutoML
-- Compare pipeline transparency, usability, and deployment steps
+- Compare pipeline transparency, usability, and deployment steps using the different frameworks.
-- Visualize features, accuracy, and other metrics with PowerBI on Azure
 - Run inference on new images in the cloud

 ### Learning Outcomes
 By the end of this week, students will be able to:

-- Explain the role of cloud storage in ML workflows
+- Explain different types of cloud storage (in general, and in Azure).
+    - Use appropriate storage formats in an ML workflow.
 - Upload and manage image data using Blob Storage
 - Build and deploy an ML model using Azure ML Designer
 - Use the Azure ML SDK to run inference in Python